 There are five major stages of drug addiction that manifest along this spiral.
 Below are some of the most common factors of each phase and recommendations on how to help users who are dealing with the five stages of drug addiction.

 Stage 1: Experimentation

-More than half of first-time drug users begin experimenting with marijuana first.
+More than half of first-time users begin experimenting with marijuana first.
 Substance use during this phase is not frequent and typically happens during social gatherings.

 Experimental users don’t have cravings and feel like they are in total control of their drug use.
-They can choose to stop using drugs whenever they want and can go for long periods without them.
+They can choose to stop using whenever they want and can go for long periods without them.